pmcfadin/cql3-videodb-example/README.md

 The following methods are implemented.
 More to come as I get time.

-- *getUserByUsernameUsingString*
+- **getUserByUsernameUsingString**: Basic select using a full command string.
-- *getUserByUsernameUsingPreparedStatement*
+- **getUserByUsernameUsingPreparedStatement**: Example of prepared statement for same select.
-- getUserByUsernameUsingQueryBuilder
+- **getUserByUsernameUsingQueryBuilder**: Query builder for same select as string.
-- getVideoByIdUsingQueryBuilder
+- **getVideoByIdUsingQueryBuilder**
-- getVideosByUsernameUsingAsyncRead: Uses username_video_index to find all videos for a user.
+- **getVideosByUsernameUsingAsyncRead**: Uses username_video_index to find all videos for a user.
 Performs a basic AsyncRead
-- getRatingForVideo: Selects counter values, does the math an returns the average
+- **getRatingForVideo**: Selects counter values, does the math an returns the average
-- setRatingForVideo: Adds a rating to a video
+- **setRatingForVideo**: Adds a rating to a video.
+Uses counters.
-- getVideosByTagsUsingAsyncReadThreads: Uses username_video_index to find all videos for a user.
+- **getVideosByTagsUsingAsyncReadThreads**: Uses username_video_index to find all videos for a user.
 Concurrent threads executing an AsyncRead
-- getVideosByTagUsingAsyncRead
+- **getVideosByTagUsingAsyncRead**
-- setCommentForVideo: Set a comment.
+- **setCommentForVideo**: Set a comment.
 Demonstrate setting both tables with a batch.
-- getCommentsByUsernameUsingPreparedStatement: Grab a list of comments from a username perspective
+- **getCommentsByUsernameUsingPreparedStatement**: Grab a list of comments from a username perspective
-- getCommentsByVideoIdUsingPreparedStatement: Grab a list of comments from a Video ID perspective
+- **getCommentsByVideoIdUsingPreparedStatement**: Grab a list of comments from a Video ID perspective
-- getLastStopEvent: Query the video event table and find the last stop event for a video and user
+- **getLastStopEvent**: Query the video event table and find the last stop event for a video and user
-- addCreditForUser: Demonstrate how to simulate a transaction for adding a credit to a user account
+- **addCreditForUser**: Demonstrate how to simulate a transaction for adding a credit to a user account
-- removeCreditForUser: Now remove a credit using the same type of transaction type semantics
+- **removeCreditForUser**: Now remove a credit using the same type of transaction type semantics